kexiZeroing/FE-Learning-notes/knowledge/css/image types.md

 ### webp
 WebP is an image format developed and first released by Google in 2010.
 It supports encoding images in both lossless and lossy formats, making it a great alternative format to both PNG or JPEG.
 WebP lossless images are 26% smaller in size compared to PNGs.
 WebP lossy images are 25-34% smaller than comparable JPEG images.
 It also supports transparency and animation.

 WebP is natively supported in Google Chrome, Firefox, Edge, the Opera browser, and by many other tools and software libraries.
-(Safari will support WebP in version 14, which is expected to be released in September 2020).
+(Safari will support WebP in version 14 for macOS Big Sur, iPadOS 14, iOS 14, which is expected to be released in 2020).

 > We can use `<picture>` element to rescue.
 IE doesn't support `<picture>`, but this still works as intended.
 This is because when the browser finds an element it doesn't understand, it treats it as a `<div>`.
 So what we get are a bunch of `<div>` and an `<img>` tag.